krishan30/krishan30/README.md

 </a>

-- 🎓 undergraduate in Computer Science & Engineering department of University of Moratuwa, Sri Lanka 🏛.
+- 🎓 Undergraduate in Computer Science & Engineering department of University of Moratuwa, Sri Lanka 🏛.
 - 💡 Interested in Machine Learning & Deep Learning.
 - 🚀 Looking forward to collaborate on various projects in order to enhance knowledge on Data Science.
 - I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.